absabur/lms-backend/Readme.md

 # Get All Students API

-This API endpoint retrieves a list of all students, with optional filters for approval status, ban status, technology, session, group, and search queries across multiple fields.
+This API endpoint retrieves a list of all students, with optional filters for approval status, ban status, technology, session, and search queries across multiple fields.

 ## Endpoint